ilhan007/ui5con25-handson/docs/3_Develop_ChatBubble.md

 # Develop `ChatBubble` Web Component

 The `ChatBubble` web component represents the message that is sent by the user and received by the assistant.
-To differenciate between the request and the respond the `ChatBubble` comes in two design flavours.
+To differentiate between the request and the response the `ChatBubble` comes in two design flavors.

 <br>